Buying GuideLast Updated: May 28, 2026· 10 min read

 Compressor replacement $1,200 to $2,800 Almost never; replace the system

-Fan motor replacement $300 to $700 Yes, if no other major issues
+Fan motor replacement $300 to $700 Yes, if nothing else is wrong

 Thermostat replacement $150 to $500 Yes